WICG/observable/README.md

 `EventTarget`, the de facto way of subscribing to events from the platform [and JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/EventTarget#examples).
-As a result, developers can use Observables without migrating tons of code on the platform, since it's an easy upgrade to drop in wherever you're handling events today.
+As a result, developers can use Observables without migrating tons of code on the platform, since it's an easy drop-in wherever you're handling events today.

 The proposed API shape is as follows: